-Translating between any two languages is much more complex than simply finding the corresponding word and then hoping your new sentence makes sense.
+Translating between any two languages is much more complex than simply finding the corresponding word.
 Rather, it’s a process which should be completed holistically, taking the overall meaning into account.
 For example, the French idiom “pleuvoir des cordes” literally translates to English as “raining ropes”, which doesn’t make sense to an English speaking audience.
 However, French speakers would be just as bemused if they were faced with a literal translation of the phrase’s English counterpart, “raining cats and dogs”.

 If you were to use a free translation tool, such as a Google Translate or a Translation App to translate “pleuvoir des cordes” into English, you would receive the “raining cats and dogs” response, thanks to the ever-trending ‘in context’ options, which are often community-verified.
 But this still isn’t a good enough replacement for a complete English to French translation service, especially where your business is concerned.

 French is counted as an official language in 29 countries, with around 300 million speakers worldwide.
 But the version of the French language spoken in France itself differs from how it is spoken in Canada, Belgium, Switzerland and Rwanda.
 This comes as a result of the cultural differences between these Francophone countries, leading to pronounced changes in regional dialects.

 Language naturally evolves over time, which is what has led to slight differences in how people speak around the world.
 This change is perhaps best proven by the regional differences in the English language across the UK.
-Even though the root language is the same, certain words and phrases spoken in London are different from how people speak in Newcastle, Edinburgh, or Northern Ireland.
-So it makes sense for dialects to change drastically across entire continents.
+Even though the root language is the same, certain words and phrases spoken in London are different from how people speak in Newcastle, Edinburgh or Northern Ireland.

 To get an accurate French translation, you will first need to identify where in the country your audience is from, and what dialect is spoken there.
 This process is known as localisation, which requires a far more in-depth, real-life understanding of the language spoken in that region than translation does.